CMS 197, 198, and 199

 It is the student's responsibility to obtain a position suitable for participation in the program.
-However, there are over 40 agencies that have listed their volunteer opportunities with the college.
+However, there are agencies that have listed their volunteer opportunities with the college.
 You can access this information by clicking on Volunteer Postings.

 Please note: Students cannot earn credit for volunteering for religious organizations or places of worship unless the organization operates a program that serves the community at large, such as a meal program for the homeless, a food bank, or shelter.

 - Find a place to volunteer.
 Use the resources online or find a position on your own.
 You can also use external sites such as Volunteer Match or the United Way of King County.
 The volunteer site must meet certain criteria:

 - Public/private school, college, university

 - Once you have been accepted by an organization, continue on to the next step.

 - Contact Karen Kato (BE1102C-6), 206.934.6998, Karen.Kato@seattlecolleges.edu) to register for credit.
 Please be prepared to provide all of the organization information (name of supervisor, address, telephone number, email address, etc.)